qwc-services/qwc-services-core/README.md

     git clone https://github.com/qwc-services/qwc-map-viewer.git

 See READMEs of each service for their setup.

+Setup your ConfigDB and run migrations (see [QWC Config DB](https://github.com/qwc-services/qwc-config-db)).

 Run local services (set `$QGIS_SERVER_URL` to your QGIS server and `$QWC2_PATH` to your QWC2 files):